elliottomlinson/cardmaster/lib/card/README.md

 ### Generators

-Generators receive card specifications and generate images for the front an back of the cards.
+Generators receive card specifications and generate images for the front and back of the cards.

 The only card generator currently support is the IMGKit Generator.